vistec-AI/Bilingual_StockTBSA/README.md

 ## Abstract / Motivation

 This work introduces a new **bilingual Target-Based Sentiment Analysis (TBSA)** dataset focused on the stock market domain.
-We collected stock-related financial news from both Thai and international sources, totaling approximately 10,300 Thai and 10,120 English articles.
+We collected stock-related financial news from both Thai and international sources, totaling approximately 10,295 Thai and 10,104 English articles.

 Each sentence is annotated at the target (TICKER) level using one of six sentiment labels: `positive`, `negative`, `neutral`, `exclude`, `ambiguous`, and `not stock`.

-- The `ambiguous` class denotes unclear sentiment polarity but was excluded from modeling due to its rarity.
+- The `ambiguous` class denotes articles containing both positive and negative impacts on the target stock, making the overall sentiment direction unclear.
+We excluded this class from the experiments because it contains very few instances in the dataset.

 - The `not stock` class corresponds to ticker-like entities (e.g., indices or organizations) erroneously matched during the ticker extraction process.
 It is included in the dataset statistics for transparency but omitted from model training and evaluation.

+Note: For detailed definitions and annotation criteria for each sentiment class, please refer to our paper.

 We evaluate the dataset using both encoder-based model (e.g., XLM-RoBERTa-Longformer) and large language models (i.e., Qwen2.5-72B-Instruct, GPT4o, LLaMA-3.1-70B-Instruct).

+We evaluate the dataset using two categories of models:

+- Encoder-based models: XLM-RoBERTa-Longformer and mmBERT.

+- Large language models: Qwen2.5-72B-Instruct, Llama-3.1-70B-Instruct, DeepSeek-R1-Distill-Llama-70B, Gemma-4-31B-it, and GPT-4o.

 We hope this work will be useful for the development of future financial sentiment analysis datasets, as well as for designing effective prompts in financial NLP tasks.